micro/micro/README.md

 ## Overview

-Micro addresses the key requirements for building scalable systems.
-It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks of a platform.
-Micro deals with the complexity of distributed systems and provides simple abstractions already understood by developers.
+Micro addresses the key requirements for building scalable systems in the cloud and beyond.
+It leverages the microservice architecture pattern and provides a set of services which act as the building blocks of a platform.
+Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 <img src="https://micro.mu/runtime3.svg" />

 Technology is constantly evolving.
 The infrastructure stack is always changing.
-Micro is a pluggable platform which addresses these issues.
-Plug in any stack or underlying technology.
-Build future-proof systems using micro.
+Micro is a platform which addresses these issues with a pluggable foundation and strongly defined apis to build on.
+Plug into any stack or technology.

 Follow us on [Twitter](https://twitter.com/microhq) or join the [Slack](https://micro.mu/slack) community.